-In April 2016, the Company announced that it had executed an option agreement to acquire a 100% interest in the 83.5 square kilometre Savant Lake gold Property (the "Property") located approximately 240 kilometres northwest of Thunder Bay, Ontario in the Savant Lake Greenstone Belt.
+In April 2016, the Company announced that it had executed an option agreement to acquire a 100% interest in the 83.5 square kilometre Savant Lake Property (the "Property") located approximately 240 kilometres northwest of Thunder Bay, Ontario in the Savant Lake Greenstone Belt.
 The Property is accessible by an all-weather road (provincial highways 17 and 599) and is within 25 kilometres of the Canadian National Railway's main line.

 The Savant Lake Property covers an iron formation hosted system of gold occurrences within a recognized gold district in Ontario.
-The Company's initial interest in Savant Lake was sparked by the knowledge that the property hosts multiple gold occurrences that have yielded values up to 138.9 g/t gold.
+The Company's initial interest in Savant Lake was sparked by the knowledge that the property hosts multiple gold occurrences that have yielded values up to 138.9 g/t gold ("Au").

-During the 1980's previous operators tested two of the gold showings with shallow drilling which returned gold values of 8.5 g/t to 14.2 g/t over widths of 0.3 to 0.43 metres.
+During the 1980's previous operators tested two known gold showings with shallow drilling which returned gold values of 8.5 g/t to 14.2 g/t over widths of 0.3 to 0.43 metres.

-In 2014, a total of 57 samples were taken by the property vendors over the historical showings with values ranging from 138.87 g/t gold to 0.005 g/t gold.
-In total, 35 samples reported grades exceeding 1.0 g/t gold including 11 samples exceeding 20 g/t gold.
+In 2014, a total of 57 samples were taken by the property vendors over historical showings with values ranging from 138.87 g/t gold to 0.005 g/t gold.
+Thirty-five samples reported grades exceeding 1.0 g/t gold including 11 samples exceeding 20 g/t gold.

-Available magnetic data indicates that strong folding of the iron formation has occurred resulting in the development of multiple steeply plunging fold hinges.
+Available magnetic data indicates that strong folding of the iron formation has resulted in the development of multiple steeply plunging fold hinges.
 Examples of fold hinges hosting mineralization include the past producing Lupin and Homestake mines.
-The setting of the Savant Lake gold occurrences also shows many similarities to a number of other significant iron formation hosted gold deposits including Goldcorp's Mussewhite Mine, Agnico Eagle's Meadowbank Mine and Agnico's Amaruq deposit.
+The geologic setting of Savant Lake also shows many similarities to other significant iron formation hosted gold deposits including Goldcorp's Mussewhite Mine, Agnico Eagle's Meadowbank Mine and Agnico's Amaruq deposit.